 - 1 lb grass-fed ground beef

-- 3/4 lb bulk spicy Italian pork sausage
+- 3/4 lb ground spicy Italian pork or chicken sausage

 - 3 Tbsp tomato paste